Gold's Gym: Corporate information

+Gold's Gym is privately owned by the international fitness company RSG Group and has about 68 company-owned gyms and via its franchising program about 520 international gyms in countries, e.g.: Australia, Austria, Costa Rica, Egypt, Germany, India, Italy, Japan, Mexico, Mongolia, Netherlands, Peru, Philippines, Poland, Saudi Arabia, Russia, Spain, United Arab Emirates, United Kingdom, and Venezuela.
+Corporate headquarters are in the Dallas metropolitan area.

 Current operations

 Gold's Gym has locations across six continents.
 In 2015 and 2016, Gold's Gym topped the J.D.
 Power Health and Fitness Center Satisfaction Report.

 In 2017, Gold's Gym launched GOLD'S AMP, a fitness app that is meant to serve as a digital personal trainer for people to use anytime and anywhere.
 It includes numerous customization workout options led by Gold's Gym coaches and thousands of music mixes.

 In July 2020, new parent company RSG Group reported that Gold's Gym had 61 company-owned gyms and over 600 franchise-owned gyms.